 - are taking delaviridine or other medicines called reverse transcriptase inhibitors.
 Ask your healthcare provider or pharmacist for a list of these medicines if you are not sure.

 - have taken a medicine called a Monoamine Oxidase Inhibitor (MAOI) in the last 14 days.
 Ask your healthcare provider or pharmacist for a list of these medicines if you are not sure.

 What should I tell my healthcare provider before taking EQUETRO?

 Before you take EQUETRO, tell your healthcare provider if you:

 - have or have had suicidal thoughts or actions, depression or mood problems

 - have or ever had blood problems

-- have or ever had liver or kidney problems
+- have or ever had liver problems

 - have or ever had allergic reactions to medicines